 The Reserve is accessible from our cottage.
 Just leave by the back door to the path and turn right.
 Remember to take a drink and your binoculars.
 You could be gone for hours!

-The 2 pubs in the village are The William the Conqueror and The Inkerman Arms.
-The William the Conqueror is by the river and the grass bank fronting the pub commands a grandstand view of the river activity.
+The William the Conqueror by the river serves food and has a good sized outside area with tables for patrons.
+The grass bank fronting the pub commands a grandstand view of the river activity.

 Also, try The Waterworks on the corner of Rope Walk & Tower Street in Rye, a welcoming, quirky micro-pub.

 Whilst in the village itself, if you’re in the right place at the right time you may watch the lifeboat being launched, the call is done by mobile phone now but if you are watching the river or outside the Conquerer pub (out of the front door, turn right, go to the end of the road and turn left) you may have time to watch the lifeboat crew prepare to launch.
 It’s always interesting to spend time at the Point anyway, watching boats, birds and people.

 The Bosun’s Bite Café (9.30 a.m. – 2.30 p.m. daily) is also at the Point, for a cup of tea and a snack – before 11.30 a.m. the breakfast is good value and tasty.

 There is a Martello tower in the village built during the Napoleonic wars.
 Sadly it is not sufficiently safe for visitors now but it’s majestically enduring.

 There is also a church in the village with a memorial to the Lifeboat disaster of 1928 in the grounds.
 The church is simple and charming in its setting and has regular though not frequent services.

 The general stores is run by local lad Steve and stocks a wide range of provisions, papers etc.

 Rye has oodles of interest for a broad palate of tastes.